 Radiation pneumonitis most commonly occurs between 1 and 6 months after treatment.

-The dose of radiation is correlated with the incidence of radiation pneumonitis, as is the total lung volume irradiated, the location of the tumour, pulmonary dysfunction prior to RT and patient age ≥ 70.r
+The dose of radiation is correlated with the incidence of radiation pneumonitis, as is the total lung volume irradiated, the location of the tumour, the use of chemotherapy (particularly taxanes), pulmonary dysfunction prior to RT and patient age ≥ 70.r